 Costs and funding opportunities

-The New Colombo Plan is a signature initiative of the Australian Government that involves a scholarship program for study of up to one year and internships or mentorships, and a flexible mobility grants program for both short and longer-term study, internships, mentorships, practicums and research within the Indo-Pacific region.
+The New Colombo Plan is an initiative of the Australian Government that involves a scholarship program for study of up to one year, internships or mentorships, and a flexible mobility grants program for both short and longer-term study, internships, mentorships, practicums and research within the Indo-Pacific region.

 Eligible destinations for Deakin students include Japan, Malaysia, Nepal, Papua New Guinea, China, Sri Lanka, Cambodia, Indonesia, Taiwan, India, Korea, Thailand and Hong Kong.

 Please visit our Host Universities page or your program page for current information about funding opportunities.
 Please note information is updated before each exchange cycle.